ntmitchell/ntmitchell.github.io/_posts/2017-01-18-roman_numeral_converter.md

 Lastly, we wanted to verify that the functions work.
 We compared our outputs to a sample of "solved" numbers, and also fed the results from one function into the other to make sure they gave consistent results.

 # Functions

+The numerals-to-number converter looks at a character, determines if it's corresponding value is less than or greater than its neighbor, and determines if the value should be added or subtracted from the total.
+For example, XXIV becomes [10, 10, -1, 5], which sums to 24.

+My number-to-numeral converter is a little more complicated.
+It relies on the fact that, aside from 1, individual Roman numerals are written to represent base-10 multiples of 5 or 10 (i.e., 5, 50, 500).

 ```python
 def str_to_int(numeral_string):